How Much Does a Deck Cost in the Everett Area?

 1. Opt for a Simple Design: Avoid curves, angles, and multi-levels to reduce material waste and labor costs.

 2. Choose Affordable Materials: Trex, Timbertech and many other companies offer affordable entry-level composite decking products that offer low-maintenance longevity with a price comparable to cedar decking.
-Pressure treated wood railings with a Composite Drink Rail offer an economical, strong, long-lasting, and low-maintenance option for keeping your deck safe.
+Pressure treated wood railings with a Composite Drink Rail offer an economical, strong, long-lasting, and low-maintenance option for keeping your deck safe, functional, and beautiful.

 3. Do Some Work Yourself: You can save money by handling demolition of your old deck, and clearing any vegetation or debris in the construction area.